twistlock/docs/api/descriptions/policies/firewall_app_container_get.md

-Retrieves the runtime policy for an application's firewall (CNAF) rules.
+Retrieves the WAAS policy for containers.
+A policy consists of ordered rules.

 This endpoint maps to the table in **Defend > WAAS > Container** in the Console UI.